Generic selectors

 Aside from the football squad, the coaching staff and those who supplement them such as the medical people, there are plenty of positions that need to be filled.
 These are full-time professional roles in recognised areas across the whole operation at a football club.

 These roles range from administration staff to supporting the executive management team, to the marketing department which will be supplemented by sales staff for essential merchandise requirements through to high ticket corporate income.
-In these modern times, the big clubs will have several staff dedicated to social media and club channels.
+In these modern times, the big clubs will have staff dedicated to social media and club channels.
 There will be a team of press officers and media relations people too.

 A team of ground staff is required for the pitch at the stadium as well as the training ground.
 The big clubs will have full-time ticket office staff as well as those involved with stadium tours and museums.